aheckmann/gridfs-stream/Readme.md

 readstream.pipe(response);
 ```

 Alternatively you could read the file using an _id.
-This is ofter a better option, since filenames don't have to be unique within the collection. e.g.
+This is often a better option, since filenames don't have to be unique within the collection. e.g.

 ```js
 var readstream = gfs.createReadStream({